reasonmethis/docdocgo-core/README-FOR-DEVELOPERS.md

 ### 4. Copy the `.env.example` file to `.env` and fill in the values

-At first, you can simply fill in your [OpenAI API key](https://platform.openai.com/signup) and leave the other values as they are.
+At first, you can simply fill in your [OpenRouter API key](https://openrouter.ai/CLERK-ROUTER/VIRTUAL/sign-up) and leave the other values as they are.
 Please see `.env.example` for additional details.

 ## Running DocDocGo